DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors: Introduction

 Specifically, RTC is specially designed for flow-matching policies~\citep{lipman2022flow}.
 As the predominant action head architecture in today's state-of-the-art VLAs~\citep{black2024pi_0, intelligence2025pi_, bjorck2025gr00t}, flow-matching has driven much of the recent progress in large-scale robot learning.
 However, in this paper, we first systematically show that \emph{\textbf{RTC with a flow-matching head is far from ideal with four critical limitations}}:

-\begin{itemize}[nosep] \item [(a)] \textbf{Pre-training without Inpainting.} Flow-matching policies are not pre-trained on action chunks with inconsistent noise levels for inference-time inpainting.
-Therefore, scaling pre-training does not directly improve asynchronous performance, and inference-time corrections like $\Pi$GDM~\citep{song2023pseudoinverse} are inevitable for effective inpainting; \item [(b)] \textbf{Fine-tuning Required.} As a consequence, adequate inpainting quality demands a dedicated fine-tuning stage with techniques such as action-suffix conditioning~\citep{black2025training, wang2026real} to explicitly introduce the inpainting-specific noise pattern into training; \item [(c)] \textbf{Heuristic Guidance.} Moreover, to better leverage the previous action chunks, $\Pi$GDM requires a heuristic schedule fixed across different inference-time cases; \item [(d)] \textbf{Extra Inference Cost.} Finally, the correction guidance term at every denoising step roughly doubles inference cost, ironically increasing the very latency RTC aims to hide. \end{itemize}
+\begin{itemize}[nosep] \item [(a)] \textbf{Pre-training w/o Inpainting.} Flow-matching policies are not pre-trained with inconsistent noise for inpainting.
+Therefore, scaling pre-training does not directly improve asynchronous performance, and inference-time corrections~\citep{song2023pseudoinverse} are inevitable for inpainting; \item [(b)] \textbf{Fine-tuning Required.} As a consequence, adequate inpainting quality demands a dedicated fine-tuning stage with techniques such as action-suffix conditioning~\citep{black2025training, wang2026real} to explicitly introduce the inpainting-specific noise pattern into training; \item [(c)] \textbf{Heuristic Guidance.} Moreover, to better leverage the previous action chunks, $\Pi$GDM requires a heuristic schedule fixed across different inference-time cases; \item [(d)] \textbf{Extra Inference Cost.} Finally, the correction guidance term at every denoising step roughly doubles inference cost, ironically increasing the very latency RTC aims to hide. \end{itemize}

 Many ongoing efforts~\citep{liu2026learning, lu2026faster, black2025training, yang2026abpolicy} seek to resolve these aforementioned issues within the flow-matching paradigm.
 Instead, our key insight and observation are that by replacing the action head with a discrete diffusion policy~\citep{liang2025discrete}, all the aforementioned limitations can be resolved at once.
 Or, to put it simply: \emph{\textbf{Discrete Diffusion Policies are Natural Asynchronous Executors}}: